Skip to main content

 What Is the Role of the Hypothalamic-Pituitary-Adrenal Axis?

-The discussion of is incomplete without considering the influence of the neuroendocrine stress axis.
+The discussion of metabolic health is incomplete without considering the influence of the neuroendocrine stress axis.
 The Hypothalamic-Pituitary-Adrenal (HPA) axis, which governs the body’s stress response, is deeply intertwined with insulin sensitivity.
 Chronic psychological or physiological stress leads to sustained high levels of cortisol.

 Cortisol promotes gluconeogenesis in the liver and induces insulin resistance in peripheral tissues, ensuring energy is available for a “fight or flight” response.
 In a state of chronic stress, this becomes maladaptive, directly exacerbating the systemic insulin resistance that affects the brain.